leo-dh/csservices-landing-page/README.md

 # CSServices Landing Page Mockup

+> **_NOTE:_** Currently integrating NuxtJS for the site

 This is a landing page mockup for a company providing corporate secretarial services.
 This static webpage is designed to be responsive and mobile-friendly.

 This is done purely in HTML and CSS.
-Javascript is not used in this project.
+Javascript is _currently_ not used in this project.

 ## Disclaimer